Guidelines for LSC reviewers

 The publication policy has provisions for the usage of data, but it is important that the P&P committee is aware of this.

 - Are there statements of what the LSC will or will not do? (this includes searches and hardware).

 - Are proper references made to related work within the LSC?

 - Are references to LIGO instruments/results up to date?
 Resouces:

-The LSC review period for technical papers is 2 weeks.
-In order to allow for a response, we ask reviewers to return their reports in a 1 week, if possible.
+The minimal LSC review period for technical papers is 1 week.
+In order to allow for a response, we ask reviewers to return their reports in 5 days, if possible.

 We realize this is not always compatible with your schedule, so it is of great help if you let us know right away whether you will be able to perform the review or not, so that we have the time necessary to find somebody else.

 When you return your report, please specify whether you would like to see a revised version or not.
 If you do, the time window to provide feedback on a revised version is 3 days.
 In rare cases more iterations will be needed.

 Thank you for agreeing to act as an LSC reviewer: your effort is greatly appreciated!